TicaGit/yolov8_tsd/OUR_README.md

 This will create the file *prediction.txt* file in the folder *our_predictions* and store all the bounding boxes file in a csv format.
 The inference time on the image is also displayed.

-### testing:
+### Testing:

-We also provided a test script to compare the performances of the models' different size on the whole testset.
+We also provide a test script to compare the performances of the models' different sizes on the whole test set.
 This script outputs all the results in the terminal and create a plot comparing the performances.

-### disclaimer:
+### Disclaimer:

 We discovered that not all the sign of the BelgianTS dataset were labeled (see example below).
 During training, if the network correctly identifies a sign that was not labelled, it is told that it is wrong.
 We think that this is the reason we didn't get better results, as the yolov8 network is the state-of-the-art and finetuning it should keep the performances high.